 The cost per transaction in Forex is less than a tenth of the cost of your average stock trade.
 This represents a huge saving.
 It also means a lower investment amount is needed to begin trading Forex.

-In some exchange based markets, larger players have been known to move stocks or commodities in order to gain an unfair advantage.
+In some exchange based markets, larger players have been known to move stocks or CFDs on Commodities in order to gain an unfair advantage.
 Given the deep liquidity in the foreign exchange market it is almost impossible to interfere with general market forces.
 This results in a fair and transparent market for all participants.

 Due to the huge daily volumes of the Forex market there is always volatility.
 Increased volatility means more access to trading opportunities.
 You have the ability to pick currency pairs that suit your trading style.
 For example the AUD/NZD is a great currency to begin trading as a beginner due to its lower daily range and low spread, whereas the EUR/USD would be better suited for an advanced trader due to its large daily range and the speed with which it moves.